ldynia/learning-api-styles/src/network/README.md

        -keyout ica.key -out ica.csr -subj "/CN=example.com Issuing CA"'
 ```

-The next code shows signing of issued CA certificate signing request, the root CA signs the issuing CA certificate signing request.
+The following block shows the root CA signing the issuing CA certificate signing request.
-The CA decides about the validity period of the certificate, and since the issuing CA is still a CA, the root CA sets the `CA:TRUE` and required key usage capabilities.
+The CA decides about the validity period of the certificate, and since the issuing CA is still a CA, the root CA sets the `CA:TRUE`.
 The root CA sends the signed certificate (`ica.crt`) to the issuing CA.

 ```bash